 - Regularly clean the toilets that you use, with disinfectant.
 Wipe the flush handle, toilet seat, bathroom taps, surfaces and door handles with hot water and detergent at least once a day.
 Keep a cloth just for cleaning the toilet (or use a disposable one each time).

-- Stay off work, college, etc, until until at least 48 hours after the last episode of diarrhoea or vomiting.
+- Stay off work, college, etc, until at least 48 hours after the last episode of diarrhoea or being sick (vomiting).

 - Food handlers: if you work with food and develop diarrhoea or vomiting, you must immediately leave the food-handling area.
 For most, no other measures are needed, other than staying away from work until at least 48 hours after the last episode of diarrhoea or vomiting.
 Some special situations may arise and sometimes longer time off is needed.
 Specialist advice may be needed for some uncommon causes of gastroenteritis.
 If in doubt, seek advice from your employer or GP.